-Trafficked people who are also refugees or asylum seekers may be able to get help through our refugee support teams.
+Trafficked people who are also refugees or asylum seekers may be able to get help and advice through our refugee support teams.
 People can then make informed decisions about what to do next and where to get more help.

 People who are trafficked are often separated from their families, and sometimes unable to find them.
 We can help them look for their loved ones and, if eligible, be reunited with them.

 The British Red Cross works through the Red Cross and Red Crescent Movement to strengthen our response to trafficking.
 Our focus is on people who have been forced to flee their homes or left for other reasons.

 We offer our guidance and technical expertise and are keen to learn from other National Societies and the IFRC to improve our own response and share this more broadly.